fenago/react-graphql-course/mini-labs/7_Mutations_and_Input_Types.md

 ﻿### Lab 7:  Mutations and Input Types

+**Lab Solution** Solution is present in `Lab7` directory.

 If you have an API endpoint that alters data, like inserting data into a database or altering data already in a database, you should make this endpoint a Mutation rather than a Query.
 This is as simple as making the API endpoint part of the top-level Mutation type instead of the top-level Query type.

-Let's say we have a “message of the day” server, where anyone can update the message of the day, and anyone can read the current one.
+Let's say we have a "message of the day" server, where anyone can update the message of the day, and anyone can read the current one.
 The GraphQL schema for this is simply:

 **Do this:**